 |

+The "D-Ring Dilemma" is solved when we stop viewing cargo securement as a choice between straps and dunnage.
+The most compliant, safest fleets in the country use a hybrid approach: Straps for downward tension and Dunnage Air Bags for void filling and lateral immobilization.
+Don't wait for an inspection or a shifted load to realize your securement strategy is incomplete.
+By integrating properly installed dunnage air bags into your loading protocol, you ensure that every trailer that leaves your yard is in total compliance with FMCSA standards and optimized for the challenges of the road.
+Is your fleet truly compliant?
+Contact Superior Packaging Company today for a securement audit and learn how our dunnage solutions can eliminate your "D-Ring Dilemma."
 When it comes to shipping, the "last mile" often gets all the glory.
 However, for manufacturers and distributors, the most critical miles are the ones spent inside a dark trailer or railcar.
 Cargo securement is the silent guardian of your bottom line.
 When goods shift during transit, the results are catastrophic: damaged inventory, insurance headaches, rejected loads, and strained customer relationships.
 At Superior Packaging Company, we believe the "Gold Standard" of cargo securement is the dunnage air bag.
 But "air bags" are not a one-size-fits-all solution.
 Using a bag designed for a local delivery truck inside a cross-country railcar is a recipe for disaster.
 In this blog, we will explore the critical differences between dunnage air bag levels—from Level 1 (OTR) to Level 5 (Heavy Rail)—to ensure you choose the correct strength for your mode of transport.
 What is a Dunnage Air Bag?
 At its core, a dunnage air bag consists of a polyethylene inner bladder that holds compressed air, encased in a durable woven polypropylene outer shell.
 Their primary job is to fill the empty spaces between pallets.
 By exerting constant pressure against the cargo, the bags lock the load in place, absorbing the kinetic energy and vibrations of transport.

 Why it matters: Using a Level 1 bag in a truck is cost-effective and efficient.
 However, Level 1 bags are not rated for the violent "shunting" or "coupling" forces found in rail transport.
 If you use an OTR bag on a train, the sudden impact of railcars connecting can cause the bag to burst, leaving your cargo completely unsecured.